basquiat78/rxjava2-with-jdbc/README.md

-Simple RxJava2 Service Like web-mvc
+Simple RxJava2 Service with Mongodb Like web-mvc using WebFlux